Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Numerical Experiments

 \subsection{Quantum Circuits}

 Finally, we turn our attention to quantum circuits.
-Any quantum circuit can be represented as a tensor network, where the quantum gates are represented as tensors, and edges between these nodes are given by the quantum wires.
-Every $k$-qubit gate in the circuit corresponds to a node of degree $2k$ in its tensor network representation, and by adding tensor nodes corresponding to the initial state and a target state, one can calculate the probability of measuring the target state by taking a tensor network contraction~\cite{SimulatingQuantumComp-markov-shi-2008}.
-The memory cost of simulating quantum circuits using the tensor network method is directly determined by the congestion of their graph representation.
+Any quantum circuit can be represented as a tensor network, where the quantum gates and wires are described as tensors and edges between these nodes, respectively.
+Every $k$-qubit gate in the circuit corresponds to a node of degree $2k$ in the tensor network, and by adding tensor nodes corresponding to the initial state and a target state, one can calculate the probability of measuring the target state by taking a tensor network contraction~\cite{SimulatingQuantumComp-markov-shi-2008}.
+The memory cost of simulating quantum circuits using tensor networks is directly determined by the congestion of their graph representation.
 Note that we are allowed to focus on quantum circuits without single-qubit gates because these gates do not contribute to the congestion.
-In this section, we denote by $RQC(q,d,k)$ a random quantum circuit with $q$ qubits of depth $d$ consisting of only $k$-qubit gates.
+In this section, we denote by $\mathrm{RQC}(q,d)$ a random quantum circuit with $q$ qubits of depth $d$ consisting of only $2$-qubit gates.